Should I spend 1, 2, or 3 days in Nashville?

 A few tour suggestions include:

-• Music City Rollin Jamboree Comedy & Country Music Sing-Along Tour ($50)
+• Nashville Rolling Jamboree Comedy & Country Music Sing-Along Tour ($50)

 Is a weekend (two to three days) enough time in Nashville?

 A weekend trip is usually not enough time to experience the country music lovers city of Nashville, so you may find yourself somewhat rushed.
 Or, perhaps you'll want to return another time to take it all in.
-You don't want to miss the chance to listen to some live music, dance the night away, spend time at the museums, and discover the big city activities.
+You don't want to miss the chance to listen to some live music, dine out at amazing restaurants, dance the night away, and spend time at the museums.
 Many tourists set aside two to three days for their visit.
 However, if your schedule only gives you a couple of days, we have a handful of recommendations to make the most of your weekend adventure in Nashville below.

 Nashville, Tennesse Nashville, Tennesse